Eric Calvillo: El Paso Locomotive

 On January 11, 2022, Calvillo signed with USL Championship side, El Paso Locomotive.
 In the 2022 season, he made 31 appearances and scored 6 goals, including a direct free kick against Atlanta United II.

 International career

 Calvillo has appeared for the United States at the U-15, U-17, and U-19 levels.
 At the 2015 FIFA U-17 World Cup, he appeared on the 21-man roster, alongside Christian Pulisic, and captained the US squad at the 2016 U-19 Copa del Atlantico.
 He later chose to represent El Salvador and has since made eight appearances at the senior level.

-Personal
+Personal life

 Calvillo was born in the United States to a Mexican father and Salvadoran mother.